 A well-known retail clothing company learned the hard way just how important high traffic flooring is for a commercial space.
-Instead of taking the time needed to understand their store layout, and select high traffic flooring where it was needed most, this retail chain mistakenly went with an across the board flooring solution.
+Instead of taking the time to understand their store layout and select high traffic flooring where it was needed most, this retail chain mistakenly went with an across-the-board flooring solution.
 Rather than flooring designed specifically for durability, they chose a 2mm residential flooring product with a 10mm wear layer for all of its stores.

-How to Identify Areas in Need of High Traffic Flooring
+- Identify High Traffic Flooring Areas

 - Common areas, such as lobbies, cafeterias and waiting rooms, all endure an incredible amount of foot traffic, not to mention the aforementioned issue with debris being tracked in from outside.